 Annapurna I is the tallest peak of the Annapurna mountain formation.
 At 8,091 meters or 26,545 feet, it isn’t the highest mountain of the famed peaks.

-As of January 2021, there have been 298 successful summits of Annapurna I. In total there have been 72 deaths on attempts to summit Annapurna I. That’s a staggering 24% death rate.
-Nearly one in four people attempting Annapurna I have died.
+As of November 2022, there have been around 395 successful summits of Annapurna I. In total there have been 73 deaths on attempts to summit Annapurna I. That’s a staggering 20% death rate.
+That means one in five people attempting Annapurna I have died.

 This doesn’t even include people who had died trekking around the base of the mountain.
 In 2014 there were 28 deaths as avalanches struck the main hiking routes.